BetaHydri/DirSize/README.md

 - **Detection**: Automatically detects if running with admin privileges
 - **Auto-Elevation**: Can restart itself with elevated permissions
+- **Persistent Display**: Elevated windows pause at completion for result review
 - **Graceful Fallback**: Continues operation with limited access when elevation isn't possible
 - **Clear Feedback**: Shows admin status and restricted directory counts